2011 Goderich tornado: Text of the Goderich tornado warning

-The tornado's track
+Tornado summary

 In the minutes prior, the tornadic supercell was closing in on the Lake Huron shoreline.
 Photos and video of these initial moments reveal no funnel, merely a thick, rotating wall of rain curtains.
 Not unlike the Barrie tornado in 1985, this storm was also heavily rain-wrapped.
 At this point, the only sign of the approaching tornado was a loud roar; some witnesses falsely interpreted it to be the engine from a nearby freighter (Cooper and Cove, 2011).

 Moving on to land by 3:55 pm, the tornado made its first destructive appearance at the Sifto Salt mine located on Indian Island at the mouth of the Maitland River.
 It tore large portions of roof from the salt storage domes and brick outbuildings at the facility.
 Pieces of sheet metal were also ripped from some of the higher-profile structures, such as the salt evaporator.
 A 61-year-old crane operator was killed when his boom collapsed.
 After crossing the river, the tornado tore more sheet metal from the upper portion of a nearby grain elevator before plowing up the bluff overlooking Lake Huron, in a swath several hundred metres wide.